laraibkazi92/vcf-log-cli/README.md

 ## Details

-`kazi-log` for VCF is a python based log parsing tool that runs against an SOS bundle collected from SDDC Manager.
+`vcf-log-cli` for VCF is a python based log parsing tool that runs against an SOS bundle collected from SDDC Manager.

 With the complexity and vast scope of the information present in an SOS bundle, the objective here is to reduce some of this complexity and scope, by parsing through a lot of the information and presenting it on a smaller scale that is easier to digest.
 Additionally, the objective is to also present much of the environmental information in one place, and thereby reduce the number of TSE hours spent manually searching for the same information across multiple files.

 ## Installation

-There are several ways to install `kazi-log` depending on your preference and environment:
+There are several ways to install `vcf-log-cli` depending on your preference and environment:

 ### Method 1: Install from wheel distribution
 Download the wheel file from the `dist` directory and install: